 - The Ice Skating trail’s open status is subject to weather conditions.
 In season’s past, the trail has been open from the first week in January to roughly the second week in March

 - For latest updates on the Ice Skating Trail, check out Arrowhead Provincial Park’s daily update on their Twitter

 - The best time to visit the ice skating trail is midweek.
 Less traffic on the ice means the ice is in considerably better condition

-Arrowhead Provincial Park’s new ice skating trail may have garnered the park a lot of attention, but the truth is they have long been renowned as Muskoka’s winter playground.
+Arrowhead Provincial Park’s ice skating trail may have garnered the park a lot of attention, but the truth is they have long been renowned as Muskoka’s winter playground.
 The provincial park is regarded as one of the top cross country ski destinations in Ontario, with 28km of classic ski trails and 16km of skate ski trails, ranging in difficulty From beginner to expert.
 The park also features a number of snowshoeing trails, with rentals for both snowshoeing and cross country skis available on site.
-If you want to get back to your childhood, there is a tubing hill at the park for you to whiz downhill on (tubes are provided).
-If you need a break From the outdoors, the park has a number of heating stations with wood burning stoves for you to cozy up inside, perfect if you packed a lunch for your day of winter fun!
+If you need a break from the cold, the park has a number of heating stations with wood burning stoves for you to cozy up inside, perfect if you packed a lunch for your day of winter fun!